Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Your church should aim towards a final plan with the following elements:

-• list of the trust and foundations that you want to apply to (including key information such as deadlines).
-More guidance on this can be found in the researching possible donors and list of funders
+• List of the trusts and foundations that you want to apply to (including key information such as deadlines).
+More guidance on this can be found in researching possible donors and the list of funders

-• key dates for your fundraising events, appeals and other fundraising activity.
+• Key dates for your fundraising events, appeals, and other fundraising activities.

 If you don’t have all these elements in place yet, don’t worry.
 Start a basic plan, which can be updated as your project develops.